Choosing Stories for Worship

 - One of the best compilations of stories, suitable for UU worship, is Doorways to the Soul: 52 Wisdom Tales from Around the World, ed.
 Elisa Davy Pearmain—a fantastic resource not only for excellent stories, but also framing and contextual understanding.

-- Rev. Erika Hewitt and religious educator Becky Brooks have created their list of Top Ten Folktales (PDF) for use in UU worship.
+- Rev. Erika Hewitt and religious educator Becky Brooks have created a list of their Top Ten Folktales (PDF) for adaptation and use in UU worship.

 - Storytelling is an art—one that can add new dimensions of meaning to worship.
 Kristin Maier's A Good Telling is replete with guidance, best practices, and encouragement for developing this craft.